saltamay/UofT_BootCamp_EmployeeTracker/README.md

 You are required to submit the following:

-* An animated GIF demonstrating the app functionality
+- An animated GIF demonstrating the app functionality

-* A generated PDF of your GitHub profile

-* The URL of the GitHub repository
+- The URL of the GitHub repository